pollaiolo/pollaiolo.github.io/_posts/2017-12-12-owning_a_mess.markdown

 Programming is a brain work that requires focus, absolute focus.
 Programming for 10 hours produces bad code and headaches.
 Code quality depends also on when you code.

 ## OOP Principles
-Some principles to keep in mind when programming.
+Some principles to keep in mind while programming.
 ### Single Responsibility
 *"A class should have only one reason to change"* Every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.